JWC-WDC/web-dev-design/README.md

 Then create an empty index.html in it as well as an empty /css/custom.css file.

 Then paste the sections of code from this site into those pages as needed.
+For exam[le:

+HTML:
+bootstrap-starter-file

+CSS:
+css-starter-file